cole-h06/Verity/README.md

 ## Current Status & Implementation Notes

-Verity is an active research project with the goal being to see if source credibility can be inferred solely based on graph structure.
+Verity is an active research project that aims to investigate whether source credibility can be inferred solely based on graph structure.

 Currently present in the repository: